dhruvpatel-6/Multi-Sensor-Data-Pipeline/Docs/REVIEW_PACKET.md

  Summary: Logging records the mission; Replay recreates it for debugging.
 Both are mandatory for a control-ready system.

+ 🧠 Explanation Notes: Control Loop Connection 🔄

+ 1. The Feedback Role 📡

+• Perception Layer: Your telemetry system acts as the "eyes and ears" (Sensor/Perception layer) in the

+Sensor → Think → Act cycle.

+• Ground Truth: It provides the "Ground Truth" data (robot_state) that the controller needs to make its next move.

+2. How the "Brain" Uses Data 🤖

+• Stability: The controller reads accel_z to adjust motor torque and keep the robot upright.

+• Navigation: It uses terrain_distance to decide when to extend or retract legs/wheels.

+• Safety Trigger: If your system sends a CRITICAL health status, the controller immediately triggers a "Safe-Stop" to prevent a crash.

+3. Real-Time Importance ⏱️

+• 10Hz Synchronization: The system must run at $\ge10Hz$ because the control loop needs fresh data every 100ms to stay stable.

+• Latency Safety: Low latency ensures the robot reacts to what is happening now, not what happened a second ago.

 🧪 Verification & Stress Testing (Phase 8 Results)

 The pipeline was subjected to High-Stress Asynchronous Data Injection: